Pristine is an attractive green-yellow apple, and usually the first to ripen - if you want fresh new season apples in July, this is the one get.

 Pristine's other notable feature is its good disease-resistance, and the apples usually have an attractive clean finish.

-Please fill in the details below and we will let you know when Pristine apple trees are back in stock.
+Fill in the form below and we will notify you when Pristine apple tree is back in stock.

 Pristine is generally easy to grow, and is very resistant to scab, and has some resistance to mildew.
 The developers found it has some resistance to cedar-apple rust and fireblight, but some reports suggest it may be slightly susceptible.

 It's main weakness is a tendency to over-crop, resulting in small fruits.
 Thinning of the fruitlets in June will resolve this.